UK's FTSE dragged down by banks on LIBOR scandal

-LONDON, June 28 Banking shares dragged Britain's FTSE 100 into the red on Thursday, battered by concerns over the financial impact of an investigation into the fixing of interbank lending rates which has already engulfed Barclays .
+LONDON Banking shares dragged Britain's FTSE 100 into the red on Thursday, battered by concerns over the financial impact of an investigation into the fixing of interbank lending rates which has already engulfed Barclays (BARC.L).

 Barclays slumped 15.5 percent in its worst daily fall since 2009, with four times the usual number of shares traded.

-The LIBOR affair already is costing the bank a record $453 million in fines and - more worryingly for investors - has raised the spectre of CEO Bob Diamond being forced out.
+The LIBOR affair already is costing the bank a record $453 million in fines and - more worryingly for investors - has raised the specter of CEO Bob Diamond being forced out.

-Other banks also sold off sharply, with RBS and HSBC also under investigation.
+Other banks also sold off sharply, with RBS (RBS.L) and HSBC (HSBA.L) also under investigation.

 "The honest truth is that you have absolutely no clue on what the impact from litigation will be ... and that is bad for the stock because it will create more volatility for a very long time," said Chirantan Barua, UK banks analyst at Sanford Bernstein, adding that the possibility of Diamond's departure was also a big negative due to a lack of good replacement.